 All grades of unleaded petrol and diesel are available (no leaded gas available).
 Credit and debit cards are widely accepted.
 If your debit card works for bank machines in Switzerland, most likely the card will also work on automatic gas pumps outside opening hours.
 It's good to let your bank know that you will be travelling abroad, especially when you don't travel very often.
 Otherwise, your bank could stop payments for security reasons.

 The prices fluctuate depending on season and where you fill your tank.
-Diesel is a little more expensive than unleaded gasoline (95 and 98); for example in March 2012 the prices were on average between CHF 1.76 for gasoline and 1.95 for diesel.
+Diesel is a little more expensive than unleaded gasoline.
+Price examples end of 2013: CHF 1.598 for Bleifrei (unleaded); 1.67 for Super and CHF 1.748 for diesel.

 Also, pay attention to the weather forecast when going on a longer journey through Switzerland.
 It can snow in higher altitudes even in summer which can lead to closing roads over passes for security reasons for a few hours or days.